lyokha/nginx-haskell-module/docs/yet-another-doc-with-examples/nginx-haskell-module-yadwe.md

   possible to terminate the worker process from within a Haskell handler.
   Function *ngxRequestPtr* unmarshals the value of Nginx variable *\_r\_ptr*.
   Function *ngxNow* returns current time cached inside the Nginx core.
-- Data *TimeInterval* and utility functions *toSec* and *threadDelaySec* to specify time delays for services.
+- Data *TimeInterval* and utility functions *toSec* and *threadDelaySec* can be used to specify time delays for services.
 - A number of converters from custom types deriving or implementing instances of *Read* and *FromJSON* (*readFromBytestring* and friends).
 - Special service exporters (*simple services*) combine various *sleeping*